 During Fall Semester, second-year students in the community will be enrolled in a section of Interviewing and Observation together.
 This course focuses on the development of interviewing and observational skills used in working with diverse populations in human service fields.
 Examine interviewing from various perspectives for different purposes: clinical, forensic, organizational, and social.

 SECOND-YEAR MEMBERS | SPRING

 Spring semester, second-year students will be enrolled in a course focusing on careers and leadership within Criminal Justice.
 As part of this course students will have the opportunity for career shadow days.
 Successful completion of the year two sequence serves as eligibiltly for an early internship experience throughout the summer between years two and three.

 During Fall Semester, third-year students in the community will be enrolled in a section of Research Methods for the Human Services together.
 Survey of research methods including research design, measurement and sampling, survey, experimental and field methods and data collection and analysis.
 Emphasis on interpreting and critically evaluating research for human services.

 FOURTH-YEAR MEMBERS | FALL

-During Fall Semester, fourth-year students in the community will be enrolled in the Senior Seminar together.
+Fourth-year students in the community will be enrolled in the Senior Seminar together.
 Consideration and evaluation of selected policies and practices in criminal justice field.
 Attempt to integrate criminal justice field and to focus on common problems and concerns.
-Problems of theoretical and practical noncovergence.
+Problems of theoretical and practical nonconvergence.
 Individual research interests explored, formalized, reported.
-Required of all CRJU majors.